scalar-labs/scalardl/docs/applications/simple-bank-account/README.md

 ### Executing contracts

 You can now execute any registered contracts if you would like.
-For example, use our register contracts to create a couple of accounts, deposit funds into one of the accounts, and transfer some of these funds to the other account.
+For example, use our register contracts to create a couple of accounts, deposit funds into one of the accounts, and transfer some of these funds to the other account, check the account history.

 Create two accounts with ids `a111` and `b222`.
 (Contract ids can be any string.)